Safeguarding children and vulnerable adults

-North Yorkshire County Council deals with any concerns for the welfare of vulnerable adults in the Ryedale area.
-Please select the links provided for further information from their website.
+North Yorkshire County Council deals with any concerns for the welfare of children and vulnerable adults in the Ryedale area.

-If you or the person you are concerned about is in danger and immediate action is required, you should ring the emergency services on 999.
-If you or the person you are concerned about is not in immediate danger, you should ring our North Yorkshire County Council customer services centre on
+If you or the person you are concerned about is in danger you should ring the Police on 101 but if immediate action is required, you should ring the emergency services on 999.
+If you or the person you are concerned about is not in immediate danger, you should ring our North Yorkshire County Council customer services centre on 01609 780780 (24 hour).

-Does Ryedale District Council have a responsibility for safeguarding vulnerable adults?
+Does Ryedale District Council have a responsibility for safeguarding vulnerable children and adults?

 Ryedale takes safeguarding very seriously.

-- Ryedale District Council has a duty to safeguard vulnerable adults and children.
+- The Council has a duty to safeguard vulnerable adults and children.
 Council staff receive specific safeguarding training and work according to the Safeguarding Children and Vulnerable Adults Policy and Procedures

 - The Ryedale Safeguarding Panel meets quarterly to review this policy, arrange training, monitor referrals and ensure compliance with the Policy.
-Panel meetings are chaired by the Corporate Director and members of the panel include the Designated Safeguarding Officer, Safer Ryedale, district councillors and representatives from various council departments
+Panel meetings are chaired by the Deputy Chief Executive and members of the panel include the Designated Safeguarding Officer, Safer Ryedale, district councillors and representatives from various council departments

-- Ryedale District Council is a reporting agency and has a duty to report any safeguarding concerns to North Yorkshire County Council who review the facts and respond as appropriate
+- The Council is a reporting agency and has a duty to report any safeguarding concerns to North Yorkshire County Council who review the facts and respond as appropriate

-- The council works in partnership with other agencies to safeguard vulnerable adults through the North Yorkshire Safeguarding Adults Board
+- The council works in partnership with other agencies to safeguard children through the North Yorkshire Safeguarding Children Board and vulnerable adults through the North Yorkshire Safeguarding Adults Board